 Effective copy writing is a skill that is often not appreciated until you see it done poorly.
 Copy writing’s aim is to sell, meaning that it must be compelling and interesting.
 Poorly written copy will be neither of these things.
-Compelling copy entices your audience to stay engaged with your message and follow the call to action (CTA).
+Compelling copy entices your audience to stay engaged with your message and follow the call-to-action (CTA).

-1. Know Your Target Audience
+1. Understand Your Target Audience

-3. Establish a Quantifiable Position
+3. Establish A Quantifiable Position

 4. Create Urgency

 If you are still struggling to grasp the best way to craft content tailored to your audience, give Living Online a call.
-Content marketing is just one of our specialties and we have experience creating website copy, email marketing and advertising messaging, blog articles and more for a range of industries.
+Content marketing is just one of our specialties and we have a vast experience creating website copy, email marketing and advertising messaging, blog articles and more for a range of industries.

 Whether you are after effective sales propositions that can get your target market over the line, or educational, friendly messaging that nurtures your database, we can do it all.
 Contact us today and put us to the test.